 TRI musicians include Morgan Childs, Chris Banks, Rich Brown, Mark Cashion, Johnny Griffith, Amanda Tosoff, Matt Newton, Dave Restivo, Tomas Moffat, Donovan LeNabat, Nick Maclean, Elena Kapeleris, Tyler Emond, vocalists Jeigh Madjus, Melissa Lauren, Sophia Perlman, Justin Bacchus, Kirt Godwin, Tetiana Ostapowych, Jacob Macinnis, Michelle Willis, Lydia Persaud, MC Lola Bunz, Meg Contini, Jill Harris, and music direction is under Juno award winning jazz guitarist Nathan Hiltz.

 TRI performers come to the table with a wide range of experience, background in multiple disciplines, and countless sources of inspiration.
-Contributors include Ryan Foley, Dianne Montgomery, Johnathan Morin, Cori Giannotta, Cathy Duncan & Downbeats, Mackenzie Greenwell, Kylie Somerville, Andrew Prashad, Amy Lintunen, Robin Teeuwen, Rebecca Mastoras, Kyle Brown, Stephanie Cadman, Travis Knights, Tanya Knights, Chelsea Gibbs, Trina Josdale, David Cox, Amanda Buckingham, Genevieve Fullerton, Alisha Stranges, Tiffany Kritter, Jason Scott, Katherine Semchuk, and more.
+Contributors include Ryan Foley, Dianne Montgomery, Johnathan Morin, Cori Giannotta, Cathy Duncan & Downbeats, Mackenzie Greenwell, Kylie Somerville, Andrew Prashad, Amy Lintunen, Robin Teeuwen, Rebecca Mastoras, Kyle Brown, Stephanie Cadman, Travis Knights, Tanya Knights, Chelsea Gibbs, Trina Josdal, David Cox, Amanda Buckingham, Genevieve Fullerton, Alisha Stranges, Tiffany Kriter, Jason Scott, Katherine Semchuk, and more.